eoinf01/eoinf01/README.md

 <h3>About Me:</h3>

 - 👨🏼‍🎓I'm currently pursuing a degree in Software Development at MTU.
-- 💪I'm currently working on the Theory Test project.
+- 💪I'm currently working on a Flutter mobile app.
 - 📚I'm learning Javascript/React/CSS/Flutter and Docker at the moment.
 - 👨‍🏫I'm interning as a Technical Support Engineer at VMWare Tanzu.
 <hr>